-This paper attempts to analyze the growth and performance of PACs and explore the progress of PACs between 2004-2014, in India.
-Cooperatives performance commercial and other function related to rural development.
-They are organized and operated on the basis of cooperative principles.
+This paper attempts to analyze the growth and performance of PACs and explore the progress of PACS between 2004-2014, in India.
+They are organized and operated on the basis of co-operative principles.
 The agricultural contribution to GDP is significantly declining at a rapid pace (14.5% in 2010-11).
 As per 2011 census about 68.8% of the population resides in rural areas, depending directly and indirectly upon agriculture for their livelihood.
-Therefore development of agricultural sector is evitable.
-PACs continues to be the main sources of agricultural credit to the farmer in rural areas.
+Therefore development of agricultural sector is inevitable.
+PACs continue to be the main sources of agricultural credit to the farmer in rural areas.

-KEY WORDS: Growth, Performance, Co-operatives, PACs, Agriculture.
+KEYWORDS: Growth, Performance, Co-operatives, PACs, Agriculture.

-INTRODUCTION
+INTRODUCTION:

 Agriculture is a backbone of Indian economy.
-As per the census 2011, about 68.8 percent of population resides in rural area and depending directly or indirectly upon agriculture for their livelihood.
-The contribution of this sector to the gross domestic product (GDP) is however declining very rapidly and is presently about 14.5 percent (in 2010-11) and this sector is also showing deceleration in growth rates.
+As per the census 2011, about 68.8 percent of population reside in rural area and depending directly or indirectly upon agriculture for their livelihood.
+The contribution of this sector to the gross domestic product (GDP) is however declining very rapidly and is presently about 15.5 percent (in 2013-14) and the sector is also showing deceleration in growth rates.
 Therefore, it is very important for this sector to achieve higher growth rates and also acts as an engine of growth, so that growth in other sectors and overall growth rate of the economy can be achieved.